 To demonstrate the basic process, we will create a RIA store on a local file system to publish the DataLad-101 dataset from the handbook's "Basics" section to.
 In the example below, the RIA sibling gets the name ria-backup.
 The URL uses the file protocol and points with an absolute path to the not yet existing directory myriastore.
-When you are using DataLad version 0.16 or higher, make sure that the --new-store-ok parameter is set to allow the creation of a new store.
+Make sure that the --new-store-ok parameter is set to allow the creation of a new store.